 To prevent overloading the system, the number of incidents that a single policy can open simultaneously is limited to 5000.

-For example, if a policy applies to 2000 (or 20,000) Compute Engine instances, and something causes each to violate the alerting conditions, then only 5000 incidents will be opened.
+For example, if a policy applies to 2000 (or 20,000) Compute Engine instances, and something causes each to violate the alerting conditions, then only 5000 incidents are opened.
 The remaining violations are ignored until some of the open incidents for that policy resolve.

 Notifications per incident

 A notification is sent out for each incident triggered by the alerting policy.
+Another notification is sent for each incident when it is resolved.
 An incident is opened for each time series that violates a condition, so each new incident results in a notification.

-If a policy contains only one condition, then only one notification is sent when an incident initially opens, even if subsequent measurements continue to meet the condition.
+If a policy contains only one condition, then one notification is sent when the incident is initially opened, even if subsequent measurements continue to meet the condition.

 If a policy contains multiple conditions, it may send multiple notifications depending on how you set up the policy: